spack/spack/lib/spack/docs/build_settings.rst

 an object, with the following keys:

 1. ``strategy``: takes the same values as above (``true``, ``false``, and ``dependencies``)
+2. ``from``: list of sources from which reused specs are taken

+Each source in ``from`` is itself an object:

+.. list-table:: Attributes for a source or reusable specs
+   :header-rows: 1

+   * - Attribute name
+     - Description
+   * - type (mandatory, string)
+     - Can be ``local`` or ``mirror``
+   * - include (optional, list of specs)
-2. ``include``: list of specs.
-If present, reusable specs must match at least one of the constraint in the list
+     - If present, reusable specs must match at least one of the constraint in the list
-3. ``from``: selects the sources from which reused specs are taken
+   * - exclude (optional, list of specs)
+     - If present, reusable specs must not match any of the constraint in the list.
+It's disregarded if ``include`` is present.

 For instance, the following configuration: